agdral/codellm-nix/README.md

 Feel free to fork, adapt, or use this as inspiration for your own projects.
 PRs are welcome, but please note this is maintained on a best-effort basis.

+#### License

+This project is released under the [Unlicense](LICENSE), placing it in the public domain.
+Feel free to use, modify, and distribute it as you wish.

 ---

 **Happy hacking!**